12-DAY Northern Thailand Highlands & Hill Tribes

 THE GOLDEN TRIANGLE

 Once a corner of drug production and criminal intrigue, life had unimagined complexities for locals back then.
-In contrast to the past, you’ll enjoy a leisurely boat ride on the Mekong River, along the border with Myanmar.
+In contrast to the past, you’ll enjoy a leisurely boat ride along the border with Myanmar on the Mekong River.

 Oh my – Northern Thai food!
 Replace the Green curry and Pad Thai with some coconut curry noodle soup and sticky rice.
 A smorgasbord of scrumptiousness is coming your way, with or without the side-serve of chilli!